Agency unanimously rejects California desalination project - NewsBreak

 Agency unanimously rejects California desalination project

-The state’s Coastal Commission voted unanimously to deny a permit for Poseidon Water to build a plant to produce 50 million gallons of water a day in Huntington Beach.
+The state’s Coastal Commission voted unanimously to deny a permit for Poseidon Water to build a plant to produce 50 million gallons of water a day in Huntington Beach, southeast of Los Angeles.

 Poseidon said it was disappointed in the decision.